msm8916-mainline/lk2nd/README.md

 pressing the volume keys.
 Usually, waiting until the screen turns on and/or the device vibrates should be enough to make the stock bootloader ignore the keys.

-`fastboot flash lk2nd lk2nd.img` can be used to update lk2nd directory from its fastboot interface.
+`fastboot flash lk2nd lk2nd.img` can be used to update lk2nd directly from its fastboot interface.

 **Note:** `fastboot flash boot boot.img` will flash the actual boot image with 512 KiB offset